spapas/spapas.github.io/content/change-bootstrap-material-primary-color.rst

 projects which (most probably) are commercial, so people contributing to bootstrap-material-design won't be able to use it in their own projects!

-**After this, I recommend people to avoid contributing to and using django-material-design for their own projects.**
+**After this, I recommend people to avoid contributing to and stop using bootstrap-material-design for their own projects.**

+Instead, they should either use vanilla bootstrap, or a (MIT licensed) theme from bootswatch_.
+Also, I've noticed (but not used yet) `django-material`_ which seems like a nice solution for django projects.

 Introduction
 ------------